The End of Days Will Bring Great Tribulation, But Great Victory Too!

 1 Corinthians 10:13, ESV No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.

-• The important point the apostle is making is that God will not let us be tempted, tested, or tried beyond our abilities.
-Remember, we just read that God’s grace is sufficient for us in any testings.
-His power will give victory over our weaknesses.
+- • The important point the apostle is making is that God will not let us be tempted, tested, or tried beyond our abilities.
+Remember, we just read that the grace of God is sufficient for us in any testings.
+God's power will give victory over our weaknesses.
 No matter what “the temptation, he will also provide the way of escape.”

-• So (1) God’s increasing grace is more than sufficient to give us personal victory, no matter how horrible the trials of the end times become.
+- • So (1) God’s increasing grace is more than sufficient to give us personal victory, no matter how horrible the trials, perils, and testings of the end times become.
 Now let’s look at (2) God’s increasing grace in our last-days ministries.